svcostac/svcostac.github.io/_pages/about.md

 Short Bio
 --------

-I am a cloud technology freelancer with a background in cloud and distributed systems.
+I am a cloud technology freelancer with a background in cloud and distributed systems, interested in the inter-play between data science and the cloud.

 I was a Research Staff at [IBM T.J.Watson Research Center](https://www.research.ibm.com/labs/watson/) (New York), US until November 2018.
 Before moving to New York and joining IBM in January 2016 I was a postdoc researcher at [Vrije University in Amsterdam](https://www.vu.nl/en) (NL) and [Chalmers Technical University](https://www.chalmers.se/en/Pages/default.aspx) in Gothenburg (Sweden).